Robert Cummings: Paramount

 The tour of Ziegfeld ended in Los Angeles in January 1935.
 Cummings enjoyed the city and wanted to move there.
 He returned to New York, then heard King Vidor was looking for Texan actors for So Red the Rose (1935).
 Cummings auditioned, pretending to be a Texan, having acquired his own version of a Texan accent by listening to cowboy bands on the radio.
 His ruse was exposed, but Vidor nevertheless cast Cummings under his actual name.
 In their review, The New York Times said that Cummings "does a fine bit" and "has the only convincing accent in the whole film."

 He followed this with a part in Paramount's The Virginia Judge (1935).
 In July, the studio signed Cummings to a long-term contract.
 Before his first two Paramount films were released, he was also cast in a supporting role in Millions in the Air (1935).

-Cummings appeared as one of the leads in the Western Desert Gold (1936), then had a supporting role in Forgotten Faces (1936) and a starring role in Three Cheers for Love (1936).
+Paramount was then remaking old Zane Grey silent westerns for the talking screen, with new scripts and performers.
+Robert Cummings appeared as one of the leads in the westerns Desert Gold (1936) and Arizona Mahoney (1936).
+He then had a supporting role in Forgotten Faces (1936) and a starring role in Three Cheers for Love (1936).
 He also appeared in: